-- 4. In case where a foreign partner contributes 26 per cent of the equity with the approval of insurance Regulatory and Development Authority/Foreign Investment Promotion Board, more than one NBFC may be allowed to participate in the equity of the insurance joint venture.
-As such participants will also assume insurance risk, only those NBFCs which satisfy the criteria given in paragraph 3 above, shall be eligible. - 5.
-NBFCs registered with RBI which are not eligible as joint venture participant, as above can make investments up to 10 per cent of the owned fund of the NBFC or ₹ 50 crore, whichever is lower, in the insurance company.
+4. In case where a foreign partner contributes 26 per cent of the equity with the approval of insurance Regulatory and Development Authority/Foreign Investment

+Promotion Board, more than one NBFC may be allowed to participate in the equity of the insurance joint venture.
+As such participants will also assume insurance risk, only those NBFCs which satisfy the criteria given in paragraph 3 above, shall be eligible.

+- 5. NBFCs registered with RBI which are not eligible as joint venture participant, as above can make investments up to 10 per cent of the owned fund of the NBFC or ₹ 50 crore, whichever is lower, in the insurance company.
 Such participation shall be treated as an investment and shall be without any contingent liability for the NBFC.
-The eligibility criteria for these NBFCs shall be as under:

-- (i) The level of net NPA shall be not more than 5 per cent of total outstanding leased/hire purchase assets and advances; - (ii) The NBFC shall have net profit for the last three continuous years.
+The eligibility criteria for these NBFCs shall be as under: - (i) The CRAR of the NBFCs shall not be less than 15 per cent; - (ii) The level of net NPA shall be not more than 5 per cent of total outstanding leased/hire purchase assets and advances; - (iii) The NBFC shall have net profit for the last three continuous years.